clairemanthey/css_zen_garden_gradients/README.md

 ![My Image](images/bottom_sm.png) ![My Image](images/bottom_med.png) ![My Image](images/bottom_lrg.png)

+## Built With
+HTML
+CSS

 ## HTML Changes

-While one constrainst is not to change the HTML, one my goals was to make this site accessible.
-Given it's age practices around accessible and designing for accessibility have expanded to make websites accessible to all users.
-The only changes I made to the HMTL was to make the site more accessible for users.
-I removed the header and footer elements from the div they were nested in to create landmarkers for users the use screen readers.
+One constraint is not to change the HTML of this project, one of my goals was to make this site accessible.
+Given when this project was created, practices around accessibility and designing for accessibility have expanded to make websites accessible to all users.
+The only changes I made to the HTML was to make the site more accessible for users.
+I removed the header and footer elements from the div they were nested in to create landmarks for users that use screen readers.

 ## What I Learned
-I found in this challenge I learned how to use more CSS selectors.
-Part of the challenge is not alter the HTML I could not just add a class to a tag.
+Part of the challenge is not to alter the HTML.
+That means not just adding a class or id to a tag.
 I used a variety of selector combinations including child, sibling, as well as using CSS to create pseudo elements.
+I was able to practice using different combinations of CSS selectors to select one or more child elements while not selecting other similar  child elements to apply styles to.

+I also learned how to create a responsive layout without changing the HTML.
+Since I was only changing the HTML for accessibility I had to create a responsive layout without changing the HTML.
+I found using grid to for the whole page as well as a nested grid created a responsive accessible layout.

 ## Acknowledgements
 CSS Zen Garden site for providing the html file and css starter file.